Fantastic4Project3308/PetRescue/WeeklyStatus/WEEKLY_STATUS.md

 # Week 5
+#### Backend
+* Created data from cat and dog html and generated ~ 50 files in cat and dog data folders

 #### Frontend
 * Created a layout design on wix as inspiration
 * Created mock up of webpages: home, dog, cat, about us, animal bio, buttons, animal adoption form, and how these pages and buttons would link together